RedBedHed/blipsort_iterative/README.md

 ![loops](loops.png)

-A highly-optimized (and tiny) Introsort variant that draws from PDQsort, Java, and Orson Peter's branchless Lomuto partitioning.
+A highly-optimized (and tiny) Introsort variant that draws from PDQsort, Java, and Orson Peters' and Lukas Bergdoll's branchless Lomuto partitioning.
 No recursion.
 Only lööps.

 ## Complexity